-The Galaxy Note 9 is the biggest and best Samsung has to offer, but it’s not perfect.
-While this phone has tons of neat features you’ll love, now that it’s available we’re starting to see complaints about Galaxy Note 9 problems.
-To help new owners, below is a list of common problems you may experience and how to fix them.
+The Galaxy Note 9 is the biggest and best Samsung has to offer in 2018, but it’s not perfect.
+While this phone has tons of cool features you’ll love, users are also dealing with Galaxy Note 9 problems.
+To help owners, below is a list of common problems you may experience and how to fix them.

-You don’t need to call Samsung support or drive to a nearby carrier store because we can help you fix most of these problems right at home.
-Then, we’ll continuously update this post with helpful information and fixes throughout the year.
+With our help, you won’t have to call Samsung support, browse forums, or go to a nearby carrier store to fix things.
+Instead, we’ll help you fix most Note 9 issues right at home.
+Then, we’ll continuously update this post with helpful information and fixes moving forward.

 With a big 6.4-inch display, two powerful cameras, stereo sound and all-day battery life, this is Samsung’s best Note yet.
 Just know that like any phone you might run into a problem or two.
 Here are some common complaints, what to know, and what to do to fix them.

 How to Fix Galaxy Note 9 Apps That Aren’t Full Screen